kylephillips/favorites/readme.txt

 = 1.1.5 =
 * Added functionality to display users who have favorited a post.
 Use the shortcode [post_favorites] or one of the two new template functions: get_users_who_favorited_post or the_users_who_favorited_post.
 View the plugin website for options and usage examples.
 * Added shortcode and template functions to display a "Clear Favorites" button.
 Button clears all user favorites when clicked.
-* Added developer hooks for before and after a post has been favorited
+* Added developer hooks for before and after a post has been favorited.
 * Option added to include favorite button in generated list (see "Other Notes" tab or plugins website for template functions and shortcode)
 * Bug fix - Invalid posts removed from user favorites (trashed/unpublished posts).
 * Other various enhancements and minor bug fixes